We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 If you're an agent operator paying x402 endpoints

-Our oracle will tell you whether a URL is safe before you spend USDC on it:
+Our oracle will tell you whether a URL is safe before you spend USDC on it, and alert you when state changes:

 npx -y x402station-mcp

-Three pay-per-call tools, all priced in USDC on Base mainnet via x402:
+Current MCP package status: x402station-mcp v1.0.10 exposes ten tools, all priced in USDC on Base mainnet via x402 where payment is required: